andybp85/clean-code-workspace/chap15/README.md

 left in `this.suffixLength = suffixLength;` in `findCommonPrefixAndSuffix()`, and it helpfully informed me that the assignment is now redundant.
 I always read what the IDE is suggesting, and I've discovered many cool refactorings by reading WebStorm's helpful messages.

+#### refactor compactString()
+At first I commented out the `if` statements and their bodies, which failed the test - whoops.
+Bob means just comment the `if`s themselves.
+The refactor itself is slick!